30 x 7 = 210 minutes or 3.5 hours a week.

 I’ve got a solution for that too.

-You can further divide your 3 hours into 1.5 hours and 1.5 hours to add two things in your life.
+You can further divide your 3 hours into 1.5 hours and 1.5 hours to add two things to your life.
 If you want to add 3 things, use 1 hour a week for each activity.

 The breakdown depends on your situation and circumstances.
 Customize how you want to schedule those 30 minutes.
 Remember, you also have a weekend when you can give more time.